lizmat/raku-all-modules/jonathanstowe/Audio-Silan/README.md

 to install it from source.

-Assuming you have a working Rakudo perl6 installation you should be able to install this with *panda* :
+Assuming you have a working Rakudo perl6 installation you should be able to install this with *zef* :

     # From the source directory

-    panda install .
+    zef install .

     # Remote installation

-    panda install Audio::Silan
+    zef install Audio::Silan

 Other install mechanisms may be become available in the future.